ivillamadrid/FloodMapping/docs/source/claws.rst

   \frac{\delta A} {\delta t} + \frac{\delta Q} {\delta x}=0

-Which can be discretized in an explicit way, like :
+Which can be discretized in an explicit way, like the Euler scheme :

 .. math::